Superflows-AI/superflows/README.md

 [Here are comprehensive instructions on using the Supabase CLI](https://supabase.com/docs/guides/cli)

+(note: if you have used Supabase in other projects before, you may have to `supabase stop` before running `supabase start`)

 **If using `npm`**

 ```bash
 npm install supabase --save-dev
 npx supabase start
 ```
-The 2nd command should give you an anon api key and a service_role key.
+The 2nd command should give you an `anon_api_key` and a `service_role` key.

 You'll need to enter these into the `.env` file.
-Check out `.env.example` for the format and variables needed.
+Check out `.env.example` for the format and variables required.

 Once you fill in `.env.example`, rename it `.env`.